-The report explores potential for Australian content online, with strong trends towards Australian drama and comedy on catch-up services, interest in documentary – especially science and environmental programs – and greater possibilities for niche genres such as horror and sci-fi online than on other platforms.
+There is potential for Australian content online, with strong trends towards Australian drama and comedy on catch-up services, interest in documentary – especially science and environmental programs – and greater possibilities for niche genres such as horror and sci-fi online than on other platforms.

 Video-on-demand is providing new audience opportunities for feature films that are being missed by many at the cinema or on traditional forms of home entertainment.